tabreturn/tabreturn.github.io/_posts/2019-01-15-processing.py_in_ten_lessons--05-_art_of_the_state.md

 #### `.items()`
 <dd markdown="1">
-The `.items()` method returns a a list of all key-value pairs.
+The `.items()` method returns a list of all the key-value pairs.

 {% highlight py %}
 print( studentdict )          # {'name': 'Sam', 'age': 24}
 print( studentdict.items() )  # [('name', 'Sam'), ('age', 24)]
 {% endhighlight %}

-The `items()` output may resemble a reformatted version of the line above it, but it is useful for iterating dictionaries (as you will soon see).
-Be warned, though: this method may return values in a seemingly arbitrary order (not always the order they appeared in when the dictionary was defined).
-This has to do with how Python stores dictionaries, which is beyond the scope of these tutorials.
+The `items()` output resembles a reformatted version of the line above it, but it is useful for iterating dictionaries (as you will soon see).
+Be warned, though: this method may return values in a seemingly arbitrary order, i.e not always the order in which they appeared when defining the dictionary.
+This has to do with how Python stores dictionaries (a topic beyond the scope of these tutorials).
 </dd>

 The round brackets -- i.e. `('name', 'Sam')` -- denote a *tuple*.
-Tuple can be pronounced as "too-ple" or "tuh-ple", depending on which camp you intend to offend.
-Tuples are not covered in this lesson, but for now, you can consider them as interchangeable with lists.
+Tuple can be pronounced as "too-ple" or "tuh-ple" depending on who you want to annoy.
+Tuples are not covered in this lesson, but for now, consider them as interchangeable with lists.
 For example:

 {% highlight py %}
 items = studentdict.items()